dandevri/website/posts/guides/writing-workflow.md

 ## Becoming a better writer

 There is still a huge list of writing related books on my [Goodreads shelf][shelf] to improve my writing skills but [Writing for designers by Scott Kubie](writing-fordesigners) is a great starter.
 On [Writing Well by William Zinsser][well] and [Bird by Bird][bird] by Anne Lamott are good books to a bit more in-depth.
 For better technical writing the [Shoptalk Show Episode with Rachel Andrew](shoptalk) is a good listen.
 Writing for all types of audiences is not that easy.
 Make sure to [avoid these words][words].
+[We define our words, but they don't define us][defined].

 * It's not because its already written you shouldn't write.
 * Creating a content calendar forces you to write and stick to deadlines.